ni/measurement-plugin-converter-python/docs/ni_measurement_plugin_converter_hld.md

 Steps to be followed

 - Define the grpc support.
-- Define the Session class for the instrument type.
+- Define the session class for the instrument type.
 - Define the session constructor for the instrument type.

   ![VISA_updated](docs/images/VISA_updated.png)

 - For `session_constructor`, create SessionConstructor object of the instrument driver used.
-- For instrument_type, use the pin map instrument type id.
+- For `instrument_type`, use the pin map instrument type id.
 - For session type, the type of session should be passed.

 For details, refer [Examples](https://github.com/ni/measurement-plugin-python/tree/releases/2.0/examples/nivisa_dmm_measurement).